With your permission, Mr Speaker, I would like to make a statement about the future of Ford’s engine plant in Bridgend, south Wales.

 I am grateful to the hon.
-Member for raising those points and for his comments and contributions in the call that we had earlier today.
+Gentleman for raising those points and for his comments and contributions in the call that we had earlier today.
 He rightly points out that this is a consultation from Ford, and we will therefore work closely with the unions in challenging the assumptions and statements that Ford has made where we believe them not to be the case.

 The UK has a good record of investment in this sector.
 According to the latest available data, there is a 20% uplift in investment in the automotive sector, which demonstrates that we still remain attractive.
 We will of course work closely with the Welsh Government on attracting investment to the area, to serve the hon.
-Member’s constituents and the employees who come from a much wider field than just the community of Bridgend.
+Gentleman’s constituents and the employees who come from a much wider field than just the community of Bridgend.
 We remember that there was a Ford plant in Swansea not so long ago and that people travelled to that.
 The effects therefore stretch much further west, east and north than just the Bridgend site.